multiscale-cosim/Modular-Science/README.md

 ## Acknowledgement ##

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785907 (HBP SGA2), from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 785907 (HBP SGA2).
+This project/research has received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (HBP SGA3).
+Specific Grant Agreement ‘Interactive Computing E-Infrastructure for the Human Brain Project – ICEI’ (01/2018-03/2023).
-945539 (HBP SGA3) and from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 945539 (Human Brain Project SGA3)
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 800858 (HBP SGA ICEI).

 &#xa0;